 The driving problem behind character columns is that they can get quite large – up to 4,000 bytes – so the content of an “accurate histogram” could become quite large, and Oracle seems to have taken a strategic decision (at some point in history) to minimise this storage.
 As a result we can see an algorithm that works roughly as follows:

-- Take the first 15 bytes of the string (after padding it with nulls (varchar) or spaces (char))
+- Take the first 15 bytes of the string (after padding the string with nulls (for varchar2) or spaces (for char))

-- View this as a hexadecimal number, and convert to decimal
+- Treat the result as a hexadecimal number, and convert to decimal

-- Round to 15 significant digits and store as the endpoint_value
+to 15 significant digitsusing round(N, -21) and store as the endpoint_value

-- If duplicate rows appear, store the first 32 characters (64 for 12c) of each string as the endpoint_actual_value
+- If duplicate rows appear, store the first 32 characters (increased to 64 for 12c) of each string as the endpoint_actual_value

 Given this algorithm, we can do an approximate reversal (which will only be needed when the endpoint_actual_value is not available) by formatting the endpoint_value into a hex string, extracting the first six pairs of digits, converting to numeric and applying the chr() function to get a character value.
 (You’ll have to fiddle with this bit of code to handle multibyte character sets, of course).

 With a nice friendly single-byte character code, the first 5 characters will be extracted correctly (assuming there are at least 5 characters in the string), and the sixth will be pretty close to the original.
 Here’s an example (which also includes the logic to convert the endpoint_number into a frequency):